Hosted by site sponsor WebMate.

 External Differences

 Both "2023 M3" iMac models use the same wafer thin, all aluminum design with flat sides and a light gray frame around the display and a small "chin" underneath.
-By default, these iMac models are mounted on an aluminum stand and are not VESA compliant, but they can be configured with a VESA mount option instead of the stand at the time of purchase at no extra charge.
+By default, these iMac models are mounted on an aluminum stand and are not VESA compliant, but they could be configured with a VESA mount option instead of the stand at the time of purchase at no extra charge.

 Despite their formal marketing as "24-Inch" 4.5K Retina displays, the "2023 M3" iMac models actually have the same slightly smaller 23.5-Inch LED-backlit widescreen TFT active matrix "Retina 4.5K" display with a native resolution of 4480x2520 at 218 ppi with "support for 1 billion colors," True Tone technology, wide color (P3), and brightness of 500 nits.